Tutor: Julia Korning

 What did you enjoy about the IB?

-I really enjoyed the international atmosphere with intelligent and open minded people.
+I really enjoyed the international atmosphere with intelligent and open-minded people.
 I enjoyed the focused study of fewer subjects (in the Swedish system you normally study up to 16 subjects!).
 I enjoyed CAS and that importance was placed on these aspects, to develop as a broadminded person as opposed to only focussing on grades.

 What did you do for your CAS/TOK/EE?

 For CAS I did many different things.
-I already did lots of activities like dance and capoeira and continued with them, as well trying new things.
+I already did lots of activities like dance and capoeira and continued with them, as well as trying new things.
 For Creativity, I played an instrument and took part in a theatre group.
 Service was interesting because it made me do things that I wouldn’t have done otherwise.
-I applied to be assistant director for a younger group in my theatre school and through that I got a place in a programme for European cooperation on youth culture.
+I applied to be assistant director for a younger group in my theatre school and through that, I got a place in a programme for European cooperation on youth culture.
 This meant that I got to represent my city in workshops, training sessions and conferences abroad with other young people from around Europe – it was so much fun!
 For Service, a friend and I also started a film club at our school, which was a great way to meet new people, watch good films and practise organising events.

 I found TOK very interesting and did my presentation on how language in the media influence opinions.